Guven-K/Guven-K/README.md

 - 🏡 Born and raised in London
 - 💫 Loves Astronomy, with a deep interest in black holes and hidden treasures in our universe.

----

-## 🎯 Personal Goals & Aspirations
-- Deepen my mastery of **C#** by exploring advanced concepts like **Async** and **Multithreading** to build highly efficient and scalable applications.
-- Complete and polish **Avalonia projects**, focusing on creating customisable, user-friendly, and visually appealing applications.
-- Contribute to more open-source projects and build impactful tools for the developer community.
-- Strive to become a well-rounded, experienced developer focusing on innovation and continuous growth.